-Yes, any work undertaken in the area between your property boundary and the kerb requires a permit.
-Failure to do this may result in an issue of noncompliance and in some cases, the work may need to be removed and reconstructed at your cost.
+Yes, landscaping the area between your property boundary and the kerb requires a permit.
+Failure to do this may result in an issue of non-compliance and in some cases, the work may need to be removed and reconstructed at your cost.